pnp/teams-dev-samples/samples/bot-b2c-chat-bot/README.md

-# Create External Org Communication chat bot(B2c) - Sample code.
+# Create external organization communication Chatbot (B2C) - Sample code.

 ## Summary

 This sample code shows External org communication chat bot, as the name suggests allows citizen end users get in touch with an SME / Support Agent belonging to a business entity to discuss and address an issue.
 It allows business users with a Teams license on one side chat with an external customer who Doesn't have or cannot use Teams clients for any reason. <br/><br/>
 Samples are generally not production-ready or an out-of-the-box solution but are intended to show developers specific patterns for use in their applications.
-The functionality is bare bone, all it does is to initiate a Calling & Meeting bot on behalf of users and enables the meeting organizers to programmatically add a custom app, in this example “Share Notes”, to the meeting. <br/><br/>
+The functionality is bare bone sample code. <br/><br/>
 <img src="./Docs/Images/B2CBot-E2E.gif" alt="B2CBot E2E Flow" style="width: 100%;">

 ## Frameworks